“Everybody needs somebody” – so goes the song by the Blues Brothers.

-- She can help you navigate many practical and cultural problems.
+- Help you navigate many practical and cultural problems.

-- She is easily pleased (just have a foreign face and passport, and a fat wallet).
+- Be easily pleased (just have a foreign face and passport, and a fat wallet).

 Intimacy and sex in China

 China is a very traditional country with old-fashioned values.
-Sex outside marriage is greatly frowned upon.
+Sex outside marriage is generally frowned upon.